como-hacer-un-servidor-nodejs

 Node.js provides the HTTP module that allows us to create web servers easily without needing to rely on external libraries or frameworks.

-When a client requests a web page, the HTTP server receives that request and processes it, returning the requested web page to the client.
+When a client requests a web page the HTTP server receives that request and processes it, returning the requested web page to the client.

 HTTP servers are necessary for “the Internet to work”.
 Creating HTTP servers is one of the main purposes of Node.js.
-So, you can imagine, it does it quite well 😉.
+So, as you can imagine, it does it quite well 😉.

 Examples of using the HTTP module